-With this in mind, and in keeping the with the World Bank/OECS Regional Partnership Strategy 2010-2014, the Regional Disaster Vulnerability Reduction Project (RDVRP) was developed and merged with the Pilot Programme for Climate Resilience (PPCR)4.
-The objective of the combined PPCR grant, concessional financing and IDA credit is to measurably reduce vulnerability to natural hazards and climate change impacts in St Vincent and the Grenadines and the Eastern Caribbean.
+With this in mind, and in keeping the with the World Bank/OECS Regional Partnership Strategy 2010-2014, the RDVRP was developed and merged with the Pilot Programme for Climate Resilience (PPCR).
+The objective of the combined PPCR grants, concessional financing and IDA credits is to measurably reduce vulnerability to natural hazards and climate change impacts in SVG and the Eastern Caribbean.
 The Project aims to increase resilience to climate change by supporting capacity development and tools to assess and communicate disaster and climate risk to the public and to decision makers in different sectors, and to improve the integration of natural hazard and climate risk into physical planning processes.
 In addition, the Project is designed to contribute to vulnerability and risk reduction through a combination of civil works, capacity building, and institutional development activities at the national and regional levels.
 These activities are designed to reduce the response time in the wake of a disaster and to improve regional and national resilience to natural hazards and longer-term impacts resulting from climate change.

-4 The PPCR is a Climate Investment Fund (CIF) financed programme which aims to provide incentives for scaled-up action and to support transformational change through the integration of climate risk and resilience into core development planning and the design of projects to build resilience to climate change.
+&lt;sup>6 The PPCR is a Climate Investment Fund (CIF) financed programme which aims to provide incentives for scaled-up action and to support transformational change through the integration of climate risk and resilience into core development planning and the design of projects to build resilience to climate change.